Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Theoretical Properties

-for all \(e \in \left\{(i,j) \mid 1 \leq i < j \leq p \right\}\). \end{lemma} \begin{proof} The three conditions necessary for this lemma are irreducibility, aperiodicity, and the balance condition \citep{stationary_distr_exists}.
-Although detailed balance is more restrictive than necessary for ensuring ergodicity and the correct limiting distribution, it is a convenient condition to impose in the practical design of samplers \citep{green1995reversible}.
-For Algorithm \ref{alg:BDMCMC}, detailed balance is satisfied by considering the birth/death rates as defined in Equation \ref{eq:rate}.
-For more details, see \citet[Theorem 5.1]{dobra2015}.
-Similarly, these conditions hold for Algorithm \ref{alg:RJMCMC} by considering the acceptance probability as defined in Equation \ref{eq:alpha}.
-See, for example, \citet{green1995reversible}. \end{proof}
+Here, we provide theoretical results that validate the use of the pseudo-posterior $\tilde{P}(G \mid \Xb)$ in \eqref{eq:pseudo_posterior} as an approximation to the true posterior $P(G \mid \Xb)$ in \eqref{eq:p(g|x)}.
+Specifically, Lemma \ref{lemma:contraction} establishes that the pseudo-posterior contracts around the true graph.
+Lemma \ref{lemma:balance} shows that both proposed algorithms converge to the target pseudo-posterior.
+Most importantly, Theorem \ref{thm:main} demonstrates that any MCMC algorithm targeting the pseudo-posterior, including RJ-MPL and BD-MPL, yields a consistent estimator of the graph.
+These results require only the assumption of Gaussianity and impose no restrictions on dimensionality, minimal signal strength, or hyperparameter choices.

-In the following lemma, we establish posterior consistency by demonstrating that the posterior mass assigned to the true sparsity pattern (the true graph \(G^*\)) converges to one in probability as the number of observations \(n\) approaches infinity. \begin{lemma} [Posterior Contraction] The mass of the pseudo-posterior \(\tilde{P}(G|\Xb)\) assigned to the true graph \(G^*=(V, E^*)\) converges to one in probability.
-That is, as \(n \to \infty\),
+We start with the following lemma, which establishes posterior contraction.
+It states that the posterior mass assigned to the true sparsity pattern (the true graph $G^*$) converges to one in probability as $n$ tends to infinity.
+Equivalently, the posterior probability of graphs $G$ that differ from the true graph $G^*$ approaches zero as $n \to \infty$.